-Ensure appropriate use of specialized equipment for SENCO to work with outside agencies to ensure correct equipment is used and is ongoing SENCO/all relevant staff Cost of time to organize equipment checks and training Training from external agency regarding use of aids for hearing impaired individual pupils and staff being used effectively Reading pen training for teaching assistants SENCO to research and administer effective diagnostic tools to identify special educational SENCO to use dyslexia screeners, admissions tests e.g CATS/MIDYIS and YELLIS Appropriate training to be delivered on ongoing SENCO/Teaching Assistants/ Admission Staff Cost of tests MIDYIS/YEllis administration training for teaching assistants and admission staff needs for a pupil in order to plan Administering and interpreting diagnostic tools Understanding CATS training for prep teaching staff appropriate provision to meet needs CATS/NGRT/SWST administration training for teaching assistants Access to the school site/physical environment l 5 To ensure that, where possible, the school buildings and grounds are accessible for all children and adults and continue to improve access to the school's physical environment for all Ensure that Audit of accessibility of school buildings and grounds by Governors.
+Ensure appropriate use of specialized equipment for SENCO to work with outside agencies to ensure correct equipment is used and is ongoing SENCO/all relevant staff Cost of time to organize equipment checks and training Training from external agency regarding use of aids for hearing impaired individual pupils and staff being used effectively Reading pen training for teaching assistants SENCO to research and administer effective diagnostic tools to identify special educational SENCO to use dyslexia screeners, admissions tests e.g CATS/MIDYIS and YELLIS Appropriate training to be delivered on ongoing SENCO/Teaching Assistants/ Admission Staff Cost of tests MIDYIS/YEllis administration training for teaching assistants and admission staff needs for a pupil in order to plan appropriate Administering and interpreting diagnostic tools Understanding CATS training for prep teaching staff provision to meet needs CATS/NGRT/SWST administration training for teaching assistants Access to the school site/physical environment To ensure that, where possible, the school buildings and grounds are accessible for all children and adults and continue to improve access to the school's physical environment for all Ensure that Audit of accessibility of school buildings and grounds by Governors.
 Suggest actions and implement as budget allows.
-Staff who support/teach School nurse/SLT/governors restrictions are not limited within the classroom and outdoor environments children with a medical need/care plan/personal evacuation plan/risk assessment in place and School nurse/SLI/governors staff will be trained and will be aware of procedures in place in case of an emergency, such as a fire.
-Audit of classrooms to be conducted to ensure that there are no restrictions in place for those children with a physical disability and that there are no safety hazards e.g. items on floor Site Manager/SLT/governors To develop staff understanding of the impact of disability and the needs of others Continued CPD and delivery of disability awareness training for all staff Annually September inset and for new staff SENCO/SLT Equality and Diversity training whole school IEP/IPPP teaching strategy documents otners Firefly SEND section To ensure site is accessible for parents with physical disabilities for events Regular checks of site to ensure it is easily accessible for parents with any physical disabilities · Include special requirements for parents/carers in invites to school for open events etc. For example, disabled access for wheelchair and mobility scooters.
-Ac cess to information
+Staff who support/teach September 2024 Bursar School nurse/SLT/governors New portable ramps were purchased to ensure access for wheelchair users is possible through the front entrance. restrictions are not limited within the classroom and outdoor environments children with a medical need/care plan/personal evacuation plan/risk assessment in place and School nurse/SLI/governors staff will be trained and will be aware of procedures in place in case of an emergency, such as a fire.
+Audit of classrooms to be conducted to ensure that there are no restrictions in place for those children with a physical disability and that there are no safety hazards e.g. items on floor Site Manager/SLT/governors To develop staff understanding of the impact of disability and the needs of others Continued CPD and delivery of disability awareness training for all staff Annually September inset and for new staff SENCO/SLT Equality and Diversity training whole school IEP/IPPP teaching strategy documents Firefly SEND section To ensure site is accessible for parents with physical disabilities for events Regular checks of site to ensure it is easily accessible for students, parents & staff with any physical disabilities.
+Reasonable adjustments are in place such as the new ramps purchased above.
+A separate room was built during Covid to ensure a member of staff with a medical condition was kept as safe as possible.
+September 2024 & ongoing Bursar Completed Completed Completed

+Include special requirements for parents/carers in invites to school for open

+events etc. For example,

+disabled access for wheelchair and

+mobility scooters.
+A

+hearing loop will be

+considered for use in the September

+assembly hall.
+2025

+1 Ac cess to information

 Ensure that all Written information to be ongoing Head of School

 parents and provided in

 other members alternative formats as and

 of the school when required

-community can i.e. text message sin
+community can i.e. text messages in alternative

-access alternative

-information languages/use of google
+access information languages/use of google

-translate/expertise of
+Internation translate/expertise of

 staff/use of

 interpreters

 To develop Continue to use effective ongoing

 effective EAL use of the EAL

 support in Program in school to

 school support children who are

-learning English as n
+learning English as an

-additional language -

-staff to be trained as
+additional language - staff to be trained as

 appropriate

+- F. F. Shreeze